Home » Cakes & Pies » Banana Pudding Cupcakes

 Banana Pudding Cupcakes

 We love cupcakes at our house!
 What’s not to love, right?
 The versatility of flavor combinations and sweet fillings are only limited by your imagination.
 They don’t require forks or spoons with the bonus of being portable!
 I often make multiple flavors of frosted and filled cupcakes and have done so for many years.
 These filled banana pudding filled cupcakes are the epitome of homestyle desserts and they’re always a hit whenever they’re served.
-How to make Banana Pudding Cupcakes: (Scroll down for full printable recipe.)
+Ingredients to make Banana Pudding Cupcakes with cake mix: (Scroll down for full printable recipe card.)

 Banana Pudding Cupcakes